codeaudit/SayKitSDK/Tour/01-overview.md

 # SayKit Overview

 > Note: Many of the code snippets in this tour come from the demo app featured in [our tutorial](#).
-Be sure to take a look at the demo for more thorough implementation details that provided in the tour.
+Be sure to take a look at the demo for more thorough context and full implementation details.

 ## Conversation Management